World of Warcraft: Warlords of Draenor: Plot

 The expansion is set after the events of Mists of Pandaria and takes place in an alternate universe on the world of Draenor, the original homeworld of the orcs as it appeared in Warcraft II: Beyond the Dark Portal, prior to its destruction in the ending of that game and the creation of Outland as featured in Warcraft III: The Frozen Throne and World of Warcraft: The Burning Crusade.
 Legendary characters of Warcrafts past, such as Grommash Hellscream, Ner'zhul, Gul'dan, and Blackhand appear.

 At the end of Mists of Pandaria, Garrosh Hellscream is overthrown as Warchief of the Horde by a combined Alliance–Horde force and taken into custody by the Pandaren so that he can stand trial for the atrocities he committed in Pandaria.
 However, before he can be judged, Garrosh escapes captivity with the aid of Kairozdormu (a renegade bronze dragon) and travels to the orcish homeworld of Draenor 35 years in the past, prior to the rise of the Horde.
-As soon as they arrive Garrosh kills Kairoz then proceeds to change history by preventing his father Grommash from drinking the blood of the demon lord Mannoroth, which led to the orc's corruption by the Burning Legion and played a major role in the events of the first three Warcraft games.
+As soon as they arrive Garrosh kills Kairoz then proceeds to change history by preventing his father Grommash from drinking the blood of the demon lord Mannoroth, which led to the orcs' corruption by the Burning Legion and played a major role in the events of the first three Warcraft games.
 This interferes with history, creating an alternate timeline where the orcish clans unite into an "Iron Horde" by using technology Garrosh brought from his time.
-The Iron Horde begin a war of conquest on Draenor by killing Mannoroth and building a Dark Portal that allows them to travel through time and lay siege to the Azeroth of the present era.
-The adventurers storm the Dark Portal and with the help of Khadgar fight back the Iron Horde Vanguard back into the alternate Draenor.
-The adventurers use the Iron Horde's own weaponry to destroy the Draenor side of the Dark Portal but are subsequently forced to flee in order to evade the full might of the Iron Horde.
+The Iron Horde begins a war of conquest on Draenor by killing Mannoroth and building a Dark Portal that allows them to travel through time and lay siege to the Azeroth of the present era.

+The Iron Horde swiftly conquers the Blasted Lands and obliterates Nethergarde Keep before pushing on deeper into the Eastern Kingdoms, leaving a huge swath of destruction in their wake.
+Coming together, The Alliance and The Horde assemble expeditionary forces to drive back the Iron Horde and take the fight to the alternate Draenor.
+Working in concert with The Alliance and The Horde, the adventurers storm the Dark Portal and with the help of Khadgar drive the Iron March (the Iron Horde's Vanguard) back through the Dark Portal to the alternate Draenor.
+The adventurers then use the Iron Horde's own weaponry to destroy the Draenor side of the Dark Portal but are subsequently forced to flee in order to evade the full might of the Iron Horde.
 The Azeroth Vanguard flee to the docks and split into two ships; with the Alliance following the Draenei and the Horde joining the Frostwolf Clan.
 Afterwards, the Alliance and Horde establish bases with portals to Azeroth to bring in supplies and soldiers.